-AERO’s Value-Added Producer Support Program offers educational workshops, training and resources with the goal of helping producers reduce their risks and maximize sustainable business success with home-based value-added products.
+AERO’s Value-Added Producer Success program offers educational workshops, training and resources with the goal of helping producers reduce their risks and maximize sustainable business success with home-based value-added products.
 We work to increase producers’ understanding of current Montana legislation regarding food licensing, registration and inspection (including new changes under SB199), and provide risk management strategies to minimize liability, maximize profitability and longevity for food enterprises, and increase consumer confidence in local food products.

 The Montana Local Food Choice Act (aka SB199), passed in April 2021, fundamentally changes the landscape of what can be made in a home kitchen and sold direct to consumers.
 Under the new law, raw milk, poultry, and numerous other processed and value-added food items, including catered meals, pickled and canned foods, and perishable baked goods, now can be offered for sale without licensing.

 AERO will provide education and training sessions throughout 2022-2023 for Montana’s value-added producers to increase their understanding of how to comply with Montana’s new law regarding direct-to-consumer sales of home kitchen produced food items.
 All events will be offered free-of-charge.

 VALUE-ADDED PRODUCT SALES UNDER THE LOCAL FOOD CHOICE ACT: Implementing Appropriate Liability Risk Management Practices

 Seven workshops across the state will present the changes under SB199 and outline best practices for risk management under the new law.
 You can learn more and view a recording of the workshop through the button below.

 Three trainings with expert-producers of raw milk products, preserved foods, and perishable baked goods will demonstrate best practices for safe food production and building consumer confidence in product quality.
-The first set of trainings will be on the safe production of raw milk.
+The first set of trainings will be on the production of raw milk (register below).
 More information forthcoming for producer trainings on preserved foods and perishable baked goods.

 AERO and partners will develop a Food Safety / HACCP assessment tools to allow home-based, value-added producers to evaluate and manage food safety risk and implement best practices in their home kitchen operation.
 You can download a free copy of the tool below.